VAT RATE UK – How Much VAT you Must Charge?

 Notice 701/7 VAT, VAT Notice 701/32

-• Dispensing of prescriptions by a registered pharmacist
+• Dispensing prescriptions

-• Sanitary protection products
+• Sanitary products and incontinence pads

 Source: